 The only other substitution that I’d suggest is the option to use other types of flour in the streusel.
 I love the flavor of almond flour (ground almonds) especially since it toasts beautifully in the oven.
 However, if you don’t have that ingredient, all-purpose flour (or whole wheat flour) certainly works in its place.

-You should let leftover cake cool on the countertop before being transferring into an airtight container.
-Store on the countertop for up to 3 days or place into the fridge for up to a week.
+Cool leftover cake on your countertop before transferring into an airtight container.
+Store on the countertop for up to 3 days or refrigerate for up to a week.

 If the baking dish you use has a tight-fitting lid, you can store it that way instead of transferring to another container.